 - They should present RPM (Rigorous, Purposeful, measurable) objectives (see “RPM Objectives” section of this Website), with a clear path for how to reach those objectives.

 - They should be simple, yet comprehensive enough to ensure that the teacher will reach the stated objectives.

 - Teachers should receive timely constructive feedback on their plans as needed.

-My current favorite lesson plan template is based on best practices from various schools: 2013 BLANK Lesson Plan Template (Thanks to Cynthia Millinger of Charter School Startup for her help on this one!).
-See the 2013 ANNOTATED Lesson Plan Template for tips.
+My current favorite lesson plan template is based on best practices from various schools: 2016 BLANK Lesson Plan Template.
+See the 2016 ANNOTATED Lesson Plan Template for tips.
 I also like the Achievement First Lesson-Planning Template (a free download also available on the AF Resources Website).